 Adviser to the President

 In February 1864, President Davis summoned Bragg to Richmond where he appointed the vilified general as his personal military adviser “charged with the conduct of military operations of the Confederate States.”
 During the next few months, Bragg oversaw the development of Richmond’s defenses during Ulysses S. Grant’s Petersburg Campaign.
-In July, Davis dispatched Bragg to Georgia to report on the performance of Joseph Johnston (Bragg’s replacement as commander of the Army of Tennessee) during the Atlanta Campaign.
+In July, Davis dispatched Bragg to Georgia to report on Joseph Johnston’s performance (Bragg’s replacement as commander of the Army of Tennessee) during the Atlanta Campaign.
 Bragg’s recommendation prompted Davis to replace Johnston with John Bell Hood on July 17, 1864.

 Operations in North Carolina